ngjunsiang/laymansguide-src/season10/issue127/issue127.md

 Greater current requires a thicker cable to be used, as thinner cables have more resistance and will heat up to unsafe levels.
 A cable following the USB-PD specification will negotiate the correct voltage and current in any case, so if your cable is not charging at a level you know is supported by both your devices, do check the cable rating.
 You may have to buy a higher-rated cable.

-## Any advantages from buying a more expensive cable?
+## Are there any advantages to buying a more expensive cable?

 Users of external monitor screens and docking bays often have to connect multiple cables from those devices to their laptops for power, (USB) data, and video output.
 With USB Type-C and USB-PD specifications unifying these three requirements into one cable, we will (eventually) be able to connect a laptop to a Type-C monitor using a Type-C cable, and this cable will supply power plus allow the laptop to use all devices connected to the monitor.